chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

   }//match
 }//eval
 ```
-Besides [LBox][2], there is also a tuple-struct [LC][lc] that implements the
+Besides [LBox][2], there is also a structure [LC][lc] that implements the
-same traits as LBox but contains the lexical graphical information in the form of
+same traits as LBox but contains the lexical location information as well as
-an exposed tuple.
+the encapsulated expression in the form of an exposed tuple.

 <br>